vmware-archive/spring-cloud-dotnet-configuration/src/Pivotal.Extensions.Configuration.ConfigServer/README.md

 In order to retrieve configuration data from the Config Server you need to do the following:
 ```
-1. Create and bind a services instance of the Config Server to your application.
+1. Create and bind a service instance of the Config Server to your application.
 2. Add the Confg Server provider to the Configuration builder.
 ```
 ## Configure and Bind & Add Provider to Builder